Skip to main content

 What’s Covered:

-Located in Lexington, VA, in the Shenandoah Valley, Washington and Lee is composed of The College, a traditional liberal arts college; and the Williams School of Commerce, which offers Bachelors of Science and Bachelors of Arts degrees in the areas of business and politics.
-W&L is also home to its School of Law.
-Undergraduate students at W&L enjoy the personal and engaging experience of its small liberal arts college, as well as the resources of the other two schools, like the Connolly Center for Entrepreneurship and the IQ Center.
+Located in Virginia’s Shenandoah Valley, Washington and Lee University includes a traditional liberal arts college, the Williams School of Commerce, Economics, and Politics, and a School of Law.
+The Williams School offers degrees in business and politics.
+Undergraduates benefit from the close-knit, engaging experience of a small liberal arts college while also accessing resources like the Connolly Center for Entrepreneurship and the IQ Center.

 How Hard Is It to Get Into Washington and Lee?